x

 Can you test a solar panel without sunlight?

 Technically, yes, you can test solar panels without sunlight.
 Testing your solar panels with artificial light sources isn’t ideal, though, as they’re not nearly as powerful as the sun.
-This way of testing will only be enough to confirm that your solar panels are working but it won’t test performance.
+This way of testing will only be enough to confirm that your solar panels are working, but it won’t test performance.

 Conclusion

-That being said, I do recommend having your solar system installed by a professional.
+That being said, I do recommend having your solar PV system installed by a professional.
 This grants you access to thousands of dollars in rebates, as well as the security that comes with warranties.

 Now, if you don’t have an installer yet, we have a network of pre-vetted ones that can help.
 We can get you 3 FREE quotes from them right away.
 All you need to do is ask.